-With the new WordPress editor on the horizon, we decided to utilise Gutenberg for the project which would not only simplify the process of producing and editing content, but also allow the team to quickly and efficiently spin up new websites and webpages internally, without the need to request actions from numerous teams.
+With the new WordPress editor on the horizon in 2018, we decided to utilise Gutenberg for the project which would not only simplify the process of producing and editing content, but also allow the team to quickly and efficiently spin up new websites and webpages internally, without the need to request actions from numerous teams.

 By uncovering and articulating the company’s needs, we were able to suggest an innovative new technology which would ensure brand consistency whilst helping the company to be flexible to the growing needs of content creation within each region.

 The result is a core theme, built with the Gutenberg WordPress editor, which allows the team to produce stunning websites quickly and efficiently while holding onto a unified brand identity throughout each region.
 The user-friendly theme allows for various content blocks to be inserted, moved and edited easily from the admin and populated with text, links and images.
 Accessibility and performance were key to us for this project due to the vast number of people using the theme across the globe, including teams from third world countries.

 The theme was built using a variation of prompts, custom Gutenberg blocks, nested blocks, and predefined styles, giving non-technical editorial staff the ability to create and arrange content to build out websites for various locations.

 The full Amnesty WordPress theme has since been released as an open-source theme, Benenson, to encourage contribution throughout the WordPress community, in order to help Amnesty International reach their goal of having a single reusable framework that the whole movement can use.
 This allows them to focus on giving their worldwide supporters the best possible experience in finding and acting upon the issues that truly matter to them

 For more information on the theme, head over to our blog post Introducing Benenson – a Gutenberg WordPress theme.